prettygenius/Countdown-to-Christmas/README.md

 ## Features

--  Countdown Timer displays time remiang until christmas
+-  Countdown Timer displays time remaining until christmas
 -  use of Date object in JS
 -  use of Math.random() in Javascript